Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. A different approach to parsing source code files.
 2. Dictionary based text input.
 3. More pop-up modes to simplify not-so-common or domain-specific UI tasks.
-Some larger projects would include
-- Modal for C/Win32, which is an implementation of the Modal toolkit
-for the Win32 API.
-- Modal for C/XWindows, which is an implementation of the Modal toolkit
-for X Windows on Linux.
-- Modal for ObjectiveC/Cocoa, an implementation of the Modal toolkit in ObjectiveC
-targeting Cocoa on OSX.